-(e) The content of free formaldehyde in products or preparations used in the panels shall not exceed 0.3% by weight.
-The content of free formaldehyde in binding agents, adhesives, and glues for plywood panels or laminated wood panels shall not exceed 0.5% by weight
+(d) The content of free formaldehyde in products or preparations used in the panels shall not exceed 0.3% by weight.

+The content of free formaldehyde in binding agents, adhesives, and glues for plywood panels or laminated wood panels shall not exceed 0.5% by weight.

-Assessment and verification: the applicant shall provide appropriate declarations verifying that the above requirements (b), (c), (d), (e) are respected.
-For the chemical products used in the production of wood-based materials a MSDS or equivalent documentation shall be presented containing information on health hazard classification.
+Assessment and verification: the applicant shall provide appropriate declarations verifying that the above requirements (b), (c) and (d) are respected.
+For the chemical products used in the production a SDS or equivalent documentation shall be presented containing information on health hazard classification.